jpclouduk/HDP24SNDBX/README.md

-# HDP24SNDBX
+# HDP26DOCKER
-Centos VM Build with 5x docker nodes
+Centos VM Build with 4x docker nodes
+Use to run HDP build